-Blooming watermelon centerpiece tutorial to enjoy as a centerpiece for the 4th of July or your summer entertaining.
+Create a blooming watermelon centerpiece as centerpiece for the Fourth of July or your summer entertaining.
 A perfect way to use the rind after you’ve enjoyed the fruits of your labor ~pun intended!

 Happy Friday!
 It’s the third Friday of the month and joining my blogging friends for Floral Friday.